benrbray/benrbray.github.io/src/content/blog/expectation-maximization.md

 \end{aligned}
 $$

 This yields a second proof of the evidence lower bound, following from the nonnegativity of relative entropy.
-In fact, this is the proof given in [tzikas2008:variational] and [murphy:mlapp].
+In fact, this is the proof given in [@tzikas2008:variational] and [@murphy2012:mlapp].

 $$
 \log p(\X | \theta)